TeMU-BSC/wmt2021-indoeuropean/README.md

 After concatenating all the datasets, we pre-process them and we finetune the above described multilingual transformer on available parallel data.

-The pretrained model XLM-Roberta BASE, SentencePiece tokenizer and other necesary files can be downloaded with a command:
+The pretrained model XLM-Roberta BASE, SentencePiece tokenizer and other necessary files can be downloaded with a command:

     # Download xlmr.base model
     wget https://dl.fbaipublicfiles.com/fairseq/models/xlmr.base.tar.gz